 Even though Fort Apache is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The population of Fort Apache has a very low overall level of education: only 6.80% of people over 25 hold a 4-year college degree or higher.
+The citizens of Fort Apache have a very low rate of college education: just 6.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Fort Apache home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Apache residents report their race to be Native American, followed by White.
 Important ancestries of people in Fort Apache include Italian, German, Yugoslavian, Other West Indian, and West Indian.